 - This is a newer stable realm that will become the default for new sites in the future.
 It receives only security updates, important (i.e. "stuff is broken") fixes, and (rarely) some non-disruptive new package requests.
 If you want to get your stuff working in a stable environment that will receive fixes for as long as possible, choose this.

 - This is a realm that receives ongoing updates.
 Although it won't become stable, it serves as a blueprint for future stable realms.
-Newly-requested software will be installed into a beta realm first.
+New packages will be installed into a beta realm first.
 Beta realms also receive frequent updates, including security fixes, bug fixes, and upgrades to installed packages.
 Programming languages may receive significant upgrades every few months.

 - This is a realm that is not designed to become stable.
 It contains bleeding-edge languages or software or serves some other purpose that may be grossly incompatible with other realms.
 Experimental realms may receive large, potentially incompatible, updates at any time.
 Experimental realms are not supported or recommended for any production usage.